harshalmittal4/Add_emoji/README.md

 4) Model is compiled and than trained on the training set.
 5) Model is tested against the test set.

+## Model (summarized using keras):
 ![alt text](https://github.com/harshalmittal4/Add_emoji/blob/master/model_lstm.png)

+The accuracy obtained was 82% using 50 epochs.